JannieI/canvas-workstation-V3/src/app/roadmap.md

 - Consider Shape = Line - easy to do, not sure where and how used (rather use arrow)?
 - Add emojis !?
 - Consider MarkDown / HTML formatting to Text shape - do we really need this?
+- Consider animation in presention mode ...
+- PBI can change type of W after created, ie Table to Matrix
+- How to incorporate fancy W types, ie half circle with needle / doughnut / etc ...
+Consider dataQuality on own menu item, or on W menu